Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Equivalence proof

 \section{Equivalence proof}

-First, for the sake of simplicity, the SAA-based averaged values are replaced by their corresponding instantaneous values in the equivalence proof, since it does not influence the equivalence between problem P2.4 and P2.3.
-For problem P2.4, the Lagrange function is constructed as
+First, for the sake of simplicity, the SAA-based averaged values are replaced by their corresponding instantaneous values in the equivalence proof, since it does not influence the equivalence between problem \eqref{P1} and \eqref{P2.2_SAA}.
+For problem \eqref{P1}, the Lagrange function is constructed as